robert-richardson/Spectral-Thermal-Model-2D/readme.md

 This repository contains the Matlab source code to implement a 2-D Chebyshev Spectral Galerkin thermal model and compare it against a finite element (FEM) model.

-An accompanying paper for this code entitled
+This code accompanies the following paper:
-"On-board monitoring of 2-D spatially-resolved temperatures in cylindrical lithium-ion batteries: Part I. Low-order thermal modelling" has been submitted for publication in the Journal of Power Sources.
-A preprint for this paper will be made available on [arxiv.org][1] shortly.
+Robert R. Richardson, Shi Zhao, David A. Howey, [On-board monitoring of 2-D spatially-resolved temperatures in cylindrical lithium-ion batteries: Part I. Low-order thermal modelling][7], Journal of Power Sources, vol. 326, pp 377-388.

 I would ask that you cite this paper if you want to use this code for your own research.
+Note that the second part of this paper runs this model inside an extended Kalman filter state estimator.
+That paper is available [here][8] and its accompanying code available [here][9].
 This code has been developed at the Department of Engineering Science of the University of Oxford.
 For information about our lithium-ion battery research,